-As you may be aware, we are planning an apartment building construction project located on Wyse Road, Dartmouth.
+As you may be aware, we are planning an apartment building construction project located on Pleasant Street, (Formerly civic 163 & 171 Pleasant Street), Dartmouth.

 If you are interested in receiving more information about our construction plans, practices, schedule and to go over any questions you may have regarding construction of our new project please contact us to discuss.
 We would be happy to meet with you to discuss.